Nadera Shalhoub-Kevorkian: 2023– Gaza genocide

 Minister of National Security Itamar Ben-Gvir celebrated her arrest and in June the Knesset whip Ofir Katz introduced a proposal for a law which would terminate the careers of lecturers who expressed anti-Zionist views, which in Shalhoub-Kevorkian's case would, if approved, cancel her rights to her earned pension, savings, and salary.
 The move was strongly protested in June in an open letter by a coalition of feminist scholars throughout the world.

 In late August 2024, Shalhoub-Kevorkian was reported to have resigned her position at Hebrew University without making a public statement about the reasons for her decision.

+In late October 2024, several months after her resignation from Hebrew University, Princeton University announced that she was appointed as the Global South Visiting Professor for the Anthropology Department.
+In May 2025, the Program in Gender and Sexuality Studies announced that they had awarded the Stanley Kelley Jr. Visiting Professorship for Distinguished Teaching to Shalhoub-Kevorkian for the 2025-2026 academic school year.

+Since October 2024, Shalhoub-Kevorkian's scholarship has focused on the concept of ʾašlāʾ (أشلاء 'dismembered body parts') in her theoretical critique of Zionism as a metaphor for fragmentation in the Palestinian condition, arguing that Zionism seeks not only to eliminate Palestinians but to "evict the already dead from humanity" and "prevent both Palestinians and Palestine from being whole."

+At Princeton, she teaches courses in the Program in Gender and Sexuality Studies, including the Spring 2025-2026 course, "Gender, Reproduction, and Genocide," which examines genocide through feminist and decolonial frameworks with a focus on Gaza.
+The appointment and course received substantial media coverage from multiple outlets including Fox News and Turning Point USA.
+Commenting on the scandal, Princeton referred Fox News Digital to a letter by its president, Christopher L. Eisgruber, about the school's commitment to academic freedom and stated that her visiting professor appointment is scheduled to conclude in July 2026.